GHeinzelmann/BAT.py/README.md

 \- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-*Note: The master branch is for the 2.x versions of BAT.
-For the 1.0 version released with Ref.
-[1], which includes the APR method, download the package from the BATv1.0 branch.*

 *See also: GHOAT.py, a fully automated tool for guest-host ABFE calculations using SDR with pmemd.cuda:*